Manchester derby 2016: Transforming City and the city

 Since 1940, almost 50% of all Manchester United players have come through the club's youth system.
 United has had at least one academy player in the squad in every first team game since October 1937 -- a run spanning 3,808 consecutive clashes.

-Eighteen-year-old striker Marcus Rashford looks the latest in a long line set to benefit from that unwavering faith this year -- even if Jose Mourinho's commitment to youth has been questioned, and fellow "homegrown" player Paul Pogba required a $100M education abroad.
+Striker Marcus Rashford, already an England international at the age of 18, looks the latest in a long line set to benefit from that unwavering faith this year -- even if manager Jose Mourinho's commitment to youth has been questioned, and fellow "homegrown" player Paul Pogba required a $100M education abroad.

 Except the envious glances toward Old Trafford have stopped.